tkopppop/C0de/README.md

 ## Interconnected to japan television show
-I show in japan and korea television show two more times as a special. toda erika is my old younger i know and i remember her.
+I show in japan and korea television show two more times as a special. toda erika is my old younger sister(friend) i know and i remember her.